 There are many problems that can come up with tip income.
 For example:

-- You contribute your tips to a tip pool and find out that your employer is distributing some of the pool to non-tipped employees.
+- You put your tips into a tip pool and find out that your employer is giving some of the money to non-tipped employees

-- When a customer walks out on a bill without paying, your employer deducts the value of their meal from your wage pay.
-At the end of a pay period, your combined minimum wage and tips are less than the regular minimum wage.
+- When a customer walks out on a bill without paying, your employer takes that money out of your paycheck.
+Then at the end of a pay period, your combined minimum wage plus tips come out to less than the regular minimum wage

-- Your employer lets customers use credit cards; but you employer won’t pay you for credit card tips until the credit company pays the bill, even though it is after your next, regularly scheduled pay check.
+- Your employer lets customers use credit cards but won’t pay you for credit card tips until the credit card company pays the bill, even though it is after your next, regularly scheduled pay check

-- Your employer deducts the 3% credit card fee from credit cards tips; this leaves your combined wage and tip income below the minimum wage.
-Your employee does not make up the difference.
+- Your employer deducts the 3% credit card fee from your credit card tips; this leaves your combined wage and tip income below the minimum wage.
+Your employer does not pay you the difference

-- Your employer requires you to spend a shift decorating the restaurant for holidays; he pays you the minimum tip wage for this period and takes the full tip credit, even though you earned no tips during that shift.
+- Your employer makes you to spend a shift decorating the restaurant for the holidays; he pays you the minimum tip wage for this period and takes the full tip credit, even though you earned no tips during that shift

-- Your employer maintains an “error account,” into which you are required to deposit a certain percentage of your tips to cover mistakes you might make.
-This violates the tips are your property rule.
+- Your employer keeps an “error account,” where you have to put in a percentage of your tips to cover mistakes you might make.
+This violates the rule that tips are solely your property